 - Bumping into objects on their left

-This problem also affects the way space is represented in the mind.
+This also affects the way space is represented in the mind.
 For example, one famous study asked patients to close their eyes and visualize a room.
 When asked to describe what they saw, all the patients with hemineglect could only picture objects on their right side.
 They could not imagine anything on their left.

 4. Balint’s Syndrome